Tennessee vs. Virginia: Odds, spread, over/under - September 2

 Tennessee vs. Virginia Betting Trends

-- Tennessee won 10 games against the spread last season, failing to cover three times.

-- The Volunteers were favored by 28 points or more three times last season, and covered the spread in each of those games.
+- The Volunteers were favored by 28 points or more three times last season, and covered the spread in three of those matchups.

 - Virginia won four games against the spread last season, failing to cover six times.